Please ensure Javascript is enabled for purposes of website accessibility

 Concluding Thoughts

-The American Rescue Plan Act of 2021 allocates stimulus money to all municipalities, regardless of size or population, including yours.
-Many larger municipalities have already leveraged CARES Act funding from 2020 to invest in technology during the pandemic.
+The American Rescue Plan Act allocates stimulus money to all municipalities, regardless of size or population, including yours.
+Many larger municipalities have already leveraged CARES Act funding to invest in technology during the pandemic.

-Town Web Design has supported many of these municipalities by creating and updating websites that serve as essential communication platforms.
+Town Web Design has supported many municipalities by creating and updating websites that serve as essential communication platforms.

 A municipal website is the most effective way to communicate with your residents, offering a reliable 24/7 platform for sharing vital information.